 That money, in turn, influences politics and its all down the toilet from there.

-If you're on my website, much less on this page, you probably already know a lot about the problem, so let's skip the solution, okay?
+If you're on my website, and more so on this page, you probably already know a lot about the problem, so let's skip to the solution, okay?

 Buying from each other.
 Growing our own as much as possible.
 Shopping organic and local.
 Ideally, shop from people you know who live organic and local lifestyles, and then live that sort of lifestyle yourself.
 Share a car with multiple people, and carpool.